-The almost-300-year-long era of manned California lighthouses is now over; however, many of these light towers are now automated and still in use today.
-Meanwhile, other lighthouses are no longer on active duty but remain relevant, adopted by non-profit organizations determined to save them.
+Even though the nearly 300-year-long era of manned California lighthouses is now over, many of these light towers are now automated and still in use today.
+Meanwhile, other lighthouses are no longer on active duty but remain historic sites to visit, adopted by non-profit organizations determined to save them.

-Tall structures signal seamen great distances from the shore, while low ones avoid fog and low visibility.
+Tall structures signal seamen great distances from the shore, while low ones help them to navigate in fog and low visibility.
 Some lighthouses are freshly painted in contrasting colors making them a distinct landmark.
 Others are weathered and blend with the landscape, but still shine their lights brightly.